oroinc/documentation/include/include-links-user.rst

    <a href="https://www.oroinc.com/orocommerce/media-library/create-shipping-integrations" target="_blank">how to create a shipping integration in OroCommerce</a>

-.. |how to create payment method integrations| raw:: html
+.. |how to set up payment method integrations| raw:: html

-   <a href="https://www.oroinc.com/orocommerce/media-library/how-to-create-payment-method-integrations" target="_blank">how to create payment method integrations</a>
+   <a href="https://www.oroinc.com/orocommerce/media-library/how-to-create-payment-method-integrations" target="_blank">how to set up payment method integrations</a>

 .. |GDPR portal| raw:: html